mpi-forum/mpi-forum.github.io/meetings/2018/09/logistics.md

 ### [Meeting Registration]()

 Advanced registration is required for this meeting.
 The registration covers snacks and lunch during all three days and the meeting logistics.
-Advanced registration is required for this meeting so that Microsoft can process their visitor processing procedure.

 ### Meeting Location